Friend of the Court

 Unless specified in the court order, specialized courses of treatment may require a separate court order, which delineates the responsibilities of the parties to pay for the treatment.
 Health care expenses above the ordinary health care amount in the order are "extraordinary" health care expenses.
 Any health care expenses incurred by the payer of support, is also considered an extraordinary health care expense.
 The support order will tell the parents the percentage that each must pay for extraordinary health care expenses.
 Parents are cautioned that providers of medical care are not required to look for payment to any person other than the parent who authorized the treatment.
 That parent must then ask for reimbursement from the other parent.

-Rules For the Parents about Health Care Expenses
+Rule for Parents about Health Care Expenses

 - Both parents are responsible.